-Complaint is an expression of dissatisfaction by a person regarding:

-- a decision or other action of the Council; or, - an alleged minor breach

-A complaint is not the same as a request for service, a request for information or inquiry seeking clarification of an issue.

-The Council refers Lockhart River Aboriginal Shire Council

-Frivolous matter is a matter which is viewed as trivial, lacking in substance, annoying or designed to cause embarrassment to the subject of the complaint, which is unworthy of serious attention.
+Term Definition Complaint Complaint is an expression of dissatisfaction by a person regarding: - a decision or other action of the Council; or, - an alleged minor breach A complaint is not the same as a request for service, a request for information or inquiry seeking clarification of an issue.
+The Council refers to Lockhart River Aboriginal Shire Council Frivolous matter is a matter which is viewed as trivial, lacking in substance, annoying or designed to cause embarrassment to the subject of the complaint, which is unworthy of commencing an investigation.
 Vexatious complaint is a complaint intended to, or perceived to intend to cause distress, embarrassment, or to harass the subject of the complaint.

-Minor breach is a minor breach by a Council of Council's Code of Conduct for Councillors.

-Complaint form a template provided to the public by Council upon which complaint may be documented.
+Minor breach is a minor breach by a Councilor's Code of Conduct for Councilors.
+Complaint form a template provided to the public by Council upon which a complaint may be documented.